adamhsparks/GSODR.data/data-raw/fetch_WorldClim_data.md

 Download, extract and merge WorldClim data with provided GSOD climate data
 ==========================================================================

 The R package, [`raster`](https://cran.r-project.org/package=raster) offers facilities for downloading WorldClim data using the `getData()` function.
-The WorldClim data are available at several resolutions, for our purposes and ease of extracting the data we'll use the 2.5 acrminute (0.041666 degrees) resolution.
+The WorldClim data are available at several resolutions, for our purposes and ease of extracting the data we'll use the 2.5 arcminute (0.041666 degrees) resolution.

 Setup the R session
 -------------------